 - 35. The Applicant requests that this class action be exercised before the Superior Court of the province of Quebec, in the district of Montreal; - 36.
-The Applicant invokes articles 3148 (2), (3) or 3136 C.C.Q. to sue the Defendants in the province of Quebec on behalf of all Class members; - 37.
-With respect to the criteria of article 3148(2), Rogers owns an establishment in Quebec (6315 Chemin de la Côte-de-Liesse), as it appears from Exhibit P-11 and the dispute includes and relates to its activities in Quebec;
+The Applicant invokes articles 3148 (2), (3) or 3136 C.C.Q. to sue the Defendants in the province of Quebec on behalf of all Class members.
+Bell has its head office in Quebec; - 37.
+With respect to the criteria of article 3148(2), Rogers owns an establishment in Quebec (6315 Chemin de la Côte-de-Liesse), as it appears from Exhibit P-11 and the dispute includes and relates to Rogers', Telus' and Bell's activities in Quebec.